BakerJr1904/Altair-test-data-for-underdogsDevs/README.md

 Researchers also have found that employment is associated with reduced recidivism(Skardhamar & Telle, 2012).<br/>
 The strongest predictor for recidivism: poverty + unemployment.
 ### Recidivism
+According to data from the U.S. Bureau of Justice Statistics (BJS), 67.8% of released state prisoners were arrested for a new crime within three years, and 76.7% were arrested within five years (Durose, Cooper, & Snyder, 2014).
+Reducing recidivism not only protects society at large, but also improves the life quality of individual ex-prisoners.<br/>
+Incarceration rates in the U.S. began increasing dramatically in the 1990s.
+The U.S. has the highest prison population of any country, comprising 25% of the world’s prisoners.